uscool/taggify/README.md

 # taggify
 "Taggify," is a desktop-based email organization tool that automates email categorization using keywords and assigns priority levels based on content urgency.

-The project, named "Taggify," is a desktop-based email organization tool that automates email categorization using keywords and assigns priority levels based on content urgency.
 This tool, implemented in Python, is designed for users who need a streamlined way to organize, access, and manage their emails by tagging and prioritizing based on the email content.
 ## Functionality
 1. Fetches emails from a specified Outlook inbox.
 2. Categorizes emails by matching keywords in the subject or body to predefined tags, such as "work," "important," or "urgent."